ddovla/cxjs-home-expenses-app-tutorial/tutorial/introduction.md

 ];
 ```

-This model lets us easilty perform queris and filter entries by different parameters (category, date, amount...).
+This model lets us easily perform queries and filter entries by different parameters (category, date, amount...).
-The categories will be stored in a seperate array:
+The categories will be stored in a separate array:

 #### app/data/categories.js
 ```js